-Several other pharmaceutical companies have other LDL-cholesterol lowering therapies in development that may be approved for marketing in the United States or outside of the United States.
-Based on publicly available information, we believe the current therapies in development that would compete with ETC-1002 include:
+Several other pharmaceutical companies have other LDL-C lowering therapies in development that may be approved for marketing in the United States or outside of the United States.
+Based on publicly available information, we believe the current therapies in development that would compete with bempedoic acid include:

-- PCSK9 inhibitors, evolocumab, a therapy under regulatory review being developed by Amgen Inc., alirocumab, a separate therapy in Phase 3 clinical testing being developed by Sanofi and Regeneron Pharmaceuticals, Inc., and bococizumab, a separate therapy in Phase 3 clinical testing being developed by Pfizer Inc., and five additional PCSK9 inhibitors in earlier phases of development from Lilly, Novartis, Roche, Kowa and The Medicines Company/Alnylam; and - CETP inhibitors, such as anacetrapib, a therapy in Phase 3 clinical testing being developed by Merck, and evacetrapib, a therapy in Phase 3 clinical testing being developed by Lilly.
+- Bococizumab, a separate PCSK9 inhibitor therapy in Phase 3 clinical testing being developed by Pfizer Inc., and five additional PCSK9 inhibitors in earlier phases of development from Lilly, Novartis, Roche, Kowa and The Medicines Company/Alnylam; and - CETP inhibitors, such as anacetrapib, a therapy in Phase 3 clinical testing being developed by Merck.

 Many of our potential competitors have substantially greater financial, technical and human resources than we do and significantly greater experience discovering and developing drug candidates, obtaining FDA and other marketing approvals of products and commercializing those products.
 Accordingly, our competitors may be more successful than we may be in obtaining FDA approval for drugs and achieving widespread market acceptance.
-Our competitors' drugs may be more effective, or more effectively marketed and sold, than ETC-1002, if approved, and may render ETC-1002 obsolete or non-competitive before we can recover the expenses of developing and commercializing it.
-If approved, ETC-1002 may also compete with unapproved and off-label LDL-cholesterol lowering treatments, and following the expiration of additional patents covering the LDL-cholesterol lowering market, we may also face additional competition from the entry of new generic drugs.
+Our competitors' drugs may be more effective, or more effectively marketed and sold, than bempedoic acid, if approved, and may render bempedoic acid obsolete or non-competitive before we can recover the expenses of developing and commercializing it.
+If approved, bempedoic acid may also compete with unapproved and off-label LDL-C lowering treatments, and following the expiration of additional patents covering the LDL-C lowering market, we may also face additional competition from the entry of new generic drugs.
 We anticipate that we will encounter intense and increasing competition as new drugs enter the market and advanced technologies become available.